engtuncay/engtuncay.github.io/javascript/notes/js-notes-8-dom.md

 ### Creating an Element ( document.createElement(txTagName) )

 To create an HTML element we use tag name.
 Creating an HTML element using JavaScript is very simple and straight forward.
-We use the method <span style="color:red">_document.createElement()_</span>.
+We use the method `document.createElement()`.
 The method takes an HTML element tag name as a string parameter.

 ```js
 // syntax